zakenaio/pp4-interesting2/README.md

 [![Menu fade](https://i.gyazo.com/260bbe2e42c8175e400bf93b918e58e4.gif)](https://gyazo.com/260bbe2e42c8175e400bf93b918e58e4)

-  - To not be to distracting, the menu got the abillity to fade in and out based on where on the screen you are using javascript.
-And the fade in it self vas detirmined in the CSS.
+  - To avoid being too distracting, the menu has gained the ability to fade in and out based on your position on the screen using JavaScript.
+The fade-in animation itself is determined in the CSS.
   - [Scroll inspiration](https://stackoverflow.com/questions/23673981/how-to-get-navbar-to-fade-in-and-out#23674172) using variations of different sources, but this whas the one i relied on most.